trainning-sugar/autolearning/mock.md

 Usa las imitaciones para simular errores y comprobar manejadores de errores.
 Utiliza las imitaciones para verificar que algún método/API no se llama.
 Use mocks to simulate errors and test error handling.
 Use mocks to verify that some methods/APIs are not called.

+### ¿Cuáles son algunos frameworks para hacer pruebas simuladas?

+What are some mocking frameworks?

+Mientras que es posible escribir objetos simulados de manera manual, los frameworks simplifican esta tarea.
+[Mockito](https://site.mockito.org/) es un framework de código abierto para hacer pruebas con Java.
+Se afirma que es uno de los más populares.

+While it's possible to manually write mock objects, mocking frameworks simplify the task.
+Mockito is an open source testing framework for Java.
+Mockito is claimed to be the one of the popular ones.

+JustMock and MOQ package are useful for .NET developers. .
+There's also JustMock Lite when dealing with loosely coupled code.
+Wiremock is suitable for mocking HTTP-based APIs.

+For C++ developers, there's TypeMock and Google Mock.
+The latter is part of GoogleTest.
+TypeMock uses a templating approach to create mocks whereas Google Mock uses interitance.

+Other frameworks include EasyMock, JMock, JMockit, and PowerMock.
+Ease of use, maintainability and learning curve are some things to consider when choosing a framework.